 Brightly coloured historic 17th century houses snuggle up alongside the peaceful canal as age-old wooden boats bob in the breeze and locals sit in cafes and restaurants, watching the world go by.

 It's aways worth a visit, whether you are grabbing some tickets or just going to look at its beautiful floating canal-side architecture.
-A four-minute walk from Sanders, we hope you packed your opera glasses.

 Yet another historic hotspot on Copenhagen's central square, The Charlottenborg Palace (Kunsthal Charlottenborg) was once home to the King’s brother back in 1669 but is now famed as one of Northern Europe’s largest and most beautiful locations for contemporary art.